sekika/passme/docs/index.md

 ### Author

-[Katsutoshi Seki](https://github.com/sekika) wrote this software and published it under the [MIT license](../LICENSE.txt).
+[Katsutoshi Seki](https://github.com/sekika) (関 勝寿) wrote this software and published it under the [MIT license](../LICENSE.txt).
 The author's email address is available in [this paper](https://dx.doi.org/10.1016/j.geoderma.2015.02.013).